Transisioin Elevated Logo

 School Counseling

 The Plan for College and Career Readiness process is a comprehensive approach to individual student planning in which school counselors coordinate ongoing activities to help students establish personal goals and develop future plans.
-School counselors help students make successful transitions from grade level to grade level, set future goals (including selecting college and career pathways), and establish career literacy.
-School counselors who establish a systemic approach for the school counseling program build an environment where each student has equitable access to all school programs and can achieve and attain their goals.

 Career Development Credential (CDC)